-The Total Dissolved Solids (TDS) were in the bottom half of the target range throughout summer, showing there were low amounts of dissolved molecules in the water.
-This parameter includes nutrients, salts, and other substances, so it is a positive that this parameter remained low.
+The Total Dissolved Solids (TDS) were near half of the target range throughout summer, showing there were moderate amounts of dissolved molecules in the water.
+This parameter includes nutrients, salts, and other substances, so it is a positive that this parameter remained within target range.